 Read and carefully follow any Instructions for Use provided with your medicine.
 Do not use Zomacton if you don't understand all instructions for proper use.
 Ask your doctor or pharmacist if you have questions.

 Prepare your injection only when you are ready to give it.
 Do not shake the medication bottle or you may ruin the medicine.
 Do not use if the medicine looks cloudy, has changed colors, or has particles in it.
 Call your pharmacist for new medicine.

 If your medicine comes with a syringe, cartridge, or injection pen, use only that device to give your medicine.

 Your care provider will show you the best places on your body to inject Zomacton.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 How you store this medicine will depend on the Zomacton brand and the diluent you are using.
-After mixing this medicine, you may need to use it right away or you may be able to store it for later use.
-Read and carefully follow the instructions provided with your medicine about proper storage of this medicine before and after it has been mixed.
 Ask your pharmacist if you have any questions about proper storage of your medication.